electricimp/imp-central-impt/CommandsManual.md

 Displays information about the project.
 Fails if there is no [Project File](#project-file) in the current directory.
+With every call the latest actual information is obtained using impCentral API.

 Informs user if the Device Group referenced by [Project File](#project-file) does not exist.
 [Project File](#project-file) is not deleted in this case.
 To delete it - explicitly call [**impt project delete**](#project-delete) command.